easystats/insight/paper/paper.md

 #> [1] "My parameters are , thank you for your attention!"
 ```

-"Oh no, it doens't work for this class of models!"
-As the access to models depends on the type of the model in the R ecosystem, we would need to create specific methods for all types.
+As we can see, the function fails for *gam*-models.
+As the access to models depends on the type of the model in the R ecosystem, we would need to create specific functions for all models types.
 With *insight*, users can write a function without having to worry about the model type.

 ``` r
 print_params <- function(model){